 Detailed information on the usage of each class can be found in the available API documentation.

-9.2 ImageTransfer Example
+10.2 ImageTransfer Example

 An example for using the class ImageTransfer in C++ to receive processing results over the network, and writing them to image files, is shown below.
-This source code file is part of the API source code release.
-Please refer to the API documentation for further information on using ImageTransfer and for examples in Python.